Bayesian experimental design without posterior calculations: an adversarial approach: Background

 \section{Background}

 Optimal experimental design concerns the following problem.
 An experimenter must select a design $\tau$.
-The experiment produces data $y$ with likelihood $f(y|\theta; \tau)$, where $\theta$ is a vector of unknown parameters.
+The experiment produces data $y$ with likelihood $f(y|\theta; \tau)$, where $\theta$ is a vector of parameters.
 The goal is to select the design which optimises some notion of the quality of the experiment, typically based on its informativeness and its cost.
 We mostly, but not exclusively, concentrate on the case where $\tau \in \mathcal{T} \subseteq \mathbb{R}^d$ and $\theta \in \Theta \subseteq \mathbb{R}^p$ for some closed sets (under the Euclidean metric) $\mathcal{T}$ and $\Theta$, and where $y$ is a vector of $n$ observations.
 Designs $\tau$ of this form often represent times or locations for measurements to be taken.
 In this case $\tau$ can be seen as a set of \emph{design points}, $\tau_1, \tau_2, \ldots, \tau_d$.

-This section reviews relevant details of the statistical background to our paper.
+This section reviews relevant details of the statistical background.
 First Sections \ref{sec:Bayes} and \ref{sec:FIM} give some necessary definitions on Bayesian statistics and Fisher information.
 Section \ref{sec:BED} describes Bayesian experimental design, which is based on maximising expected utility.
 Finally, Section \ref{sec:utilities} summarises some common utility functions.